osv-io/blog/README.md

 2. `git pull origin gh-pages`
 3. `cd ..`

+### Update the blog source
+The above process only update the **gh-pages** branch.
+Once publishing done, remember to commit your source update to the source branch!

+*With out this, you changes will be lost when someone else update the blog.*

+### Suggest updates without publishing

+1. Fork the blog
+2. Execute steps 1-7 above
+3. Do a Pull Request to the source branch

 ### How to add a new post / update a post?
 http://octopress.org/docs/blogging/